 To evaluate StrongMinds and GiveDirectly, we need to convert their impact into a common unit.
 We use self-reported life satisfaction scores, as mentioned earlier, to make this comparison.
 In effect, the question becomes: which charity is more cost-effective at increasing life satisfaction?
-A longer treatment of how and why life satisfaction scores should be used to measure happiness can be found here.
-[LINK]

 A study of GiveDirectly indicates cash transfers increase life satisfaction by about 0.3 life satisfaction points - hereafter ‘LSPs’ - on a 10 point scale.
 To explain, this effect would be equivalent to increasing someone's life satisfaction from 6 to 6.3 out of 10.
 This was measured after 4.3 months on average, but let's assume this effect lasts a whole year.
 We assume it is the same for everyone in the recipient household, and there are 5 people per household on average.
 Hence the annual LSP impact is 0.3 (LS/person) x 1 (year) x 5 (persons) = 1.5 LSPs.
 The average cash transfer is $750, implying a cost-effectiveness of 2 LSPs/$1000.

 There isn’t research on StrongMinds which has directly measured its impact in terms of life satisfaction, so we estimate this using other available information, explained in this endnote.
 We infer that the treatment effect is an increase of 0.8 LSPs per person (to 1 decimal point; modelled either as 0.2 LSPs per person per year for 4 years, or 0.2 LSP in the first year with a 75% annual retention thereafter).
 StrongMinds say their per-participant costs are $102 (StrongMinds Q1.2018 report).
 That suggests the impact is 8 LSPs/$1000 (to 1 d.p.).